bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-02.md

 Reporting back to the group, they decide to attempt at sneaking past the stone.

-- Vezoth and Urimo will lead, with Ademar a bit further back
+- Vezoth and Bodalf will lead, with Ademar a bit further back
-- Salisha, Kylantham and Bayle will trail and provide cover fire if anything reveals itself
+- Salisha, Kylantha and Bayle will trail and provide cover fire if anything reveals itself